Amalou99/data-ing-journey/Apache_Spark/Documentation.md

 - Spark Streaming: Spark Streaming enables processing and analyzing real-time streaming data.
 It ingests data in mini-batches and performs parallel processing on the live data stream.
 - MLlib (librairie Machine Learning): is Spark’s scalable machine learning library.
 - GraphX: is a graph processing library that provides an API for graph computation and analysis.

+Advantages of Spark

+• In-Memory Processing(speed): Spark leverages in-memory computing to store and process data in memory, resulting in significantly faster data processing compared to disk-based systems like Hadoop MapReduce.
+By minimizing disk I/O.
+• Distributed Computing: Spark distributes data and computation across multiple nodes in a cluster, enabling parallel processing and efficient resource utilization.
+It automatically manages task scheduling, data partitioning, and fault tolerance, ensuring scalability and high availability.
+• Broad Language Support: supports multiple programming languages, including Scala, Java, Python, and R.
+• Integration with Big Data Ecosystem: Spark integrates well with various data storage systems and technologies, including Hadoop Distributed File System (HDFS), HBase, Cassandra, and Amazon S3.
+It can read and write data from different sources

 ## Spark and Hadoop